1000 E. University Ave.

 SSRN's eSubmission is a free service allowing you to submit a paper to over 300 law reviews that allow electronic submission.
 The eSubmission service allows users to send customized messages to each journal, and to submit to different journals at different times.
 To use eSubmission, you must first include your paper or an abstract of your paper in the SSRN eLibrary.

 This resource lists editorial address, contact information, and frequency of U.S.-based, scholarly publications that accept unsolicited submissions, including: law reviews and subject-specialized law journals from ABA-accredited law schools; peer-reviewed law journals; selected trade journals; and most university presses.
 Available in print in REFERENCE KF 8 .D574.

 A print resource not specific to law, Ulrich's describes international periodicals in all disciplines and includes newspapers, bar journals, and trades.
 Coverage usually provides a description, contact information, circulation figures, abstracting and indexing services, and publishers' web sites.
 Available in paper at WORKROOM Z 6941 .U51.
 Ask at the Circulation Desk.

-This web site is a collection of links to law review directories, writing tips, and article submission.
+This site collects links to law review directories, writing tips, and article submission services.

 Eugene Volokh, Academic Legal Writing: Law Review Articles, Student Notes, Seminar Papers, and Getting on Law Review (4th ed., Foundation Press 2010) Reserve KF 250.V65 2010 (older editions in Treatises Room).